Zachary Taylor Davis: Ballparks

 Known as the "Frank Lloyd Wright of baseball", Davis was one of the first architects to design ballparks with innovative steel-beam and concrete construction.
 Before his design of Comiskey Park, Chicago ballparks were wooden structures with minimal capital investment.
 This allowed both Chicago teams to move frequently and also meant that demolition of the old parks was inexpensive.
 Davis's designs and their more solid construction ended this trend in Chicago.

 When Comiskey Park needed to be expanded, in part to accommodate fans of the visiting Babe Ruth, Davis oversaw the renovations.
 He also oversaw the expansion of Wrigley Field in 1922.

 In 1925, Wrigley Field (Los Angeles) opened, also designed by Davis.
-With Davis commissioned by Chicago Cubs owner Philip K. Wrigley, the Los Angeles ballpark was patterned after Wrigley Field in Chicago and was initially home to the Los Angeles Angels, a minor league affiliate of the Chicago Cubs.
+With Davis commissioned by Chicago Cubs owner William Wrigley Jr., the Los Angeles ballpark was patterned after Wrigley Field in Chicago and was primarily the home to the Los Angeles Angels, a minor league affiliate of the Chicago Cubs.